 Summary for applicants:

-- Review the active substances in your products and portfolio in light of the new criteria.
+- Review the active substances in your products and portfolio in light of the scientific ED criteria.

 - Be prepared to provide more information on the possible endocrine-disrupting properties of your active substance in your application.

 - Consult the national authority responsible for the evaluation of your active substance before starting to test it to support the identification and assessment of possible endocrine disrupting properties.